-A full report on the results of the RCRW project was published in 2021 and can be viewed here [insert hyperlink to final report location].
+A full report on the results of the RCRW project was published in 2021 and can be viewed here.
 This report summarizes the many facets of this project and includes information on the finances, school education program, outreach activities, fact sheets and project developed protocols, procedures, handbooks, guidelines and many other project related resources.
 Included in this report are links to three separate analyses prepared by RCRW:

 - RCRW Society model social structure and function by Alice Weber (2019),

 - Analysis of the project results by Serrouya et al. (2021); and